-We pay your business a 10% commission for referrals on the sale of THESIS products.
+We pay your business a 10% commission for referrals on the sale of Thesis products.
 That means $300-$450 cash per bike.
-That’s in addition to what you can earn on a professional frame-up build, advanced fit, ongoing maintenance and other areas where you’re currently making most of your profits.
+In addition, qualified members can receive a build fee for completing assembly on Thesis bikes.
+This is all on top of what you can earn on advanced fit, ongoing maintenance and other areas where you’re currently making most of your profits.

 We’ll sell you demo bikes at cost.
 You can put them in your window displays, offer them for test rides, and use the deal for your own bike too.

 - We refer customers to you too.
-Even if a customer makes a purchase from us directly, they still need a $200-$300 frame-up build, potentially a fit, and ongoing service.
 We’ll list you as a local business that will welcome them with open arms.
 We take no cut, we just bring you together.